 The 13th Hussars

-Although the 13th Hussars had a set of drum banners in the 1850s and 60s there is no photographic evidence of them.
+The 13th Light Dragoons had a set of drum banners in the 1850s and photographic evidence of them shows a set on a blue field with a design similar to the later version as Hussars on a white fleld.
 The set of banners carried before 1900 first appeared when the regiment returned from South Africa in 1885.
 In 1904 battle honours of South Africa and Ladysmith 1900 were added.
 At the same time the VR cypher was replaced by that of King Edward VII, but the QV crown remained.